 Michelle H., Program Manager | October 3, 2022

 *Reviewed and updated October 1, 2022 | Originally posted October 16, 2019

 Halloween is fast approaching, and most kids and families are excitedly getting their costumes ready and homes decorated.
 For some kids, however, Halloween can be stressful or frightening.
 I experienced this last year, when I took my 3 year old trick-or-treating.
 Things started off well, but a few houses in he exclaimed he was done trick-or-treating because of some scary masks he had seen.
 We were with a larger group, and I wasn’t totally sure how to respond to this and support him.
 We ended up leaving, and he was much happier handing out candy to other kids from our home.

-For some kids, for example those with sensory issues, some costumes may cause discomfort, distress, or anxiety.
+- Think about the costume: For some kids, for example those with sensory issues, some costumes may cause discomfort, distress, or anxiety.
 Think about what type of costume would work for your child – this might mean foregoing costumes that are too tight, have scratchy material, masks, helmets, or face paint.
 Find something that works for your child so they start off the night feeling calm and comfortable.
-If you do have a child with sensory issues, check out this article that has some more insights and tips.
+If you do have a child with sensory issues, check out our sensory processing page for some more insights and tips.

 - Remember routine: Another part of the problem last year was that we started trick-or-treating way later than expected, because the group we were going with was running late.
 This not only meant we saw scarier costumes because older teens and adults were out, but it meant my son’s schedule was way off and he was tired and less regulated by the time we got going.
 Try to stick to your routine as much as possible, as many kids can easily get overstimulated and overwhelmed – for example, eat a healthy dinner beforehand, get home in time for your child’s regular bedtime, and don’t try to cram too many Halloween activities in.